We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Foods to avoid

-While no foods are completely restricted on Weight Watchers, some foods contain a high number of SmartPoints due to their content of calories, saturated fat, or sugar.
+While no foods are completely restricted on WW, some foods contain a high number of PersonalPoints as a result of their content of calories, saturated fat, or sugar.

 Some of the foods that should be limited on the diet include: